castai/docs/docs/guides/external-clusters.md

 EKS_CLUSTER_NAME = your-eks-cluster-name
 ```

 The CAST AI agent requires read-only permissions, so the default `AmazonEC2ReadOnlyAccess` is enough.
-Provide AWS API access by adding these environment variables to the CAST AI Agent deployment:
+Provide AWS API access by adding these environment variables to the CAST AI Agent secret:

 ```text
 AWS_ACCESS_KEY_ID = xxxxxxxxxxxxxxxxxxxx
 AWS_SECRET_ACCESS_KEY = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-Here is an example of a CAST AI Agent deployment with all the mentioned environment variables added:
+Here is an example of a CAST AI Agent deployment and secret with all the mentioned environment variables added:

 ```yaml
 # Source: castai-agent/templates/deployment.yaml